 Offering credit repair and credit building products/services to those that seek assistance in establishing and/or improving their overall credit profile.
-By utilizing numerous consumer protection legislation, such as the Fair Credit Reporting Act, and the Fair Debt Collection Practices Act, and more, Exclusive Solutions credit restoration service is able to dispute information that is inaccurately or incompletely reported on a consumer’s credit report.
-Once derogatory information has been removed, individuals may enroll in Exclusive Solution’s credit score building process, which quickly adds positive credit to their credit reports, in order to obtain treasured positive credit history.
+By utilizing numerous consumer protection legislation, such as the Fair Credit Reporting Act, Fair Debt Collection Practices Act, and more, Exclusive Solutions’ credit restoration service is able to dispute information that is inaccurately or incompletely reported on a consumer’s credit report.
+Once derogatory information has been removed, individuals may enroll in Exclusive Solutions’ credit score building process, which quickly adds positive credit to their credit reports in order to obtain treasured positive credit history.

-Offering a Business Credit Package to assist business owner’s, existing or future; obtain business credit, which is not tied to their personal social security number.
-Instead all business credit lines will be tied to the business’ Employer Identification Number (EIN), without a co-signer, regardless of the owner’s personal credit history.
+Exclusive Solutions’ Business Credit Packages are designed to assist new and existing business owners.
+We help businesses obtain business credit that is not tied to their personal Social Security Number.
+All business credit lines will be tied to the business’ Employer Identification Number (EIN) without a co-signer, regardless of the owner’s personal credit history.

 It's The Law

-Our credit stores offer a personalized approach; Real people offering real solutions that are both effective and affordable.
-Working with the client’s desired outcome in mind, each individual is provided with a thorough analysis of their current credit situation and a road map to their credit destination.
+Exclusive Solutions offers a personalized approach; we are real people offering real solutions that are both effective and affordable.
+We work with the client’s desired outcome in mind, and each individual is provided with a thorough analysis of their current credit situation and a road map to get them to their credit destination.

 Commonly Asked Questions